A Deep Dive Into the Medical Billing Process

 7. Patient Statement Preparation

-Preparing patient statements means creating and giving clear, detailed statements to patients, explaining their financial responsibilities after their insurance is processed.
-This step enhances communication and transparency regarding out-of-pocket costs.
+Preparing patient statements involves creating and delivering clear, detailed statements to patients, outlining their financial responsibilities after their insurance has been processed.
+This crucial step enhances communication and transparency regarding out-of-pocket costs, ensuring that patients understand what they owe and why.

 • Practical Example

-A patient receiving a statement detailing the services rendered and associated costs.
-Neolytix’s system automates this process, ensuring accuracy in the statement preparation.
-Automated statements are then promptly communicated to patients, fostering clear communication and transparency regarding financial responsibilities after insurance processing
+When a patient receives a statement detailing the services rendered and associated costs, it should be easy to understand.
+Neolytix’s system automates this process, ensuring accuracy in statement preparation by using the Healthcare Common Procedure Coding System (HCPCS) for precise coding of services.
+Automated statements are then promptly communicated to patients, fostering clear communication and transparency about their financial responsibilities following the insurance processing.

 8. Statement Follow-Up